 This course is an extensive study of the structure and function of the cardiovascular system, on the biochemical, cellular, and organismal levels, integrated with the etiology of cardiovascular dysfunction.
 Other areas covered include diagnostic tools of cardiovascular disease, EKG interpretation, and current treatments.
-Prerequisite: Minimum grade of C in EXSC 352.
+Prerequisite: Minimum grade of C in EXSC 352 or concurrent enrollment by approval of the instructor and Department chair.